check-spelling-sandbox/onnx/docs/Operators-ml.md

       implies that input's element type and the element type of the specified 'keys_*' should be identical while the output type is identical to the specified 'values_*' attribute.
 Note that the 'keys_*' and 'values_*' attributes must have the same length.
-If an input element can not be found in the specified 'keys_*' attribute, the 'default_*' that matches the specified 'values_*' attribute may be used as its output value.
+If an input element cannot be found in the specified 'keys_*' attribute, the 'default_*' that matches the specified 'values_*' attribute may be used as its output value.
 The type of the 'default_*' attribute must match the 'values_*' attribute chosen. <br>